Saturday, April 8, 2023

 Review

-As far back as I can remember, SUPER MARIO BROS. is a well-known platform video game series as its titular character was the official mascot of Nintendo.
+As far back as I can remember, SUPER MARIO BROS. is a well-known video game series, its titular character being the official mascot of Nintendo.
 Its popularity fell with the advent of Sonic the Hedgehog and modern video games like Halo and Minecraft.
 Through its iconic status, it spawned three television cartoons and two movies (the latter is a recent animated feature from the studio that brought Despicable Me).
 There was even a live-action film adaptation that many people would try to forget but grew a cult following.

 As a young child, I wasn't aware there was a Super Mario Bros. movie until I discovered its packaging on VHS.
 The film may seem nostalgic as I look back, but it was nothing like the Mario video games I've played.
 It felt like a wound that never healed, leaving a lasting mark on fans of the series.
 The failure of this movie may have led Nintendo to prevent any more big-screen adaptations (except for Pokémon).
 Even the co-creator, Shigeru Miyamoto, felt it tried so hard to replicate the games.